Homepage - Art Residency - Program Overview

 The residency accommodation is just a 5-minute walk from the factory and studio.

-• 24/7 access to the studio equipped with potter's wheels, modeling table, slab roller, shelving, 40kg of porcelain clay, and all essential tools.
+• 24/7 access to the studio equipped with potter's wheels, modeling table, slab roller, shelving, up to 40kg of porcelain clay per month, and essential tools.

-• Staff is available to help non-Japanese speakers.
+• Staff support is available to help non-Japanese speakers during factory hours.

 • A bike is provided for easy travel around Arita.